thec3uk/prayer-room/README.md

 ## todo

-- submit a prayer

-  - button could be more responsive to what's happening

 - pattern not rendering correctly?
+- sort meetings by date = needs to be in JS

 ## future ideas

 - limit the amount that can be clicked?
-- marking a prayer as answered?
+- marking a prayer as answered? - replace forms with airtable?

 - OAuth with ChurchSuite
   - then prefill or one click sign up